SWELTERING HEAT AT THE 2020 OLYMPICS IN TOKYO

 Acclimatization Measures for Olympic Athletes

-In order to be able to perform at the highest possible levels at the sweltering 2020 Olympic Games in Tokyo, potential athletes will have to incorporate the heat factor into their pre-Olympics training cycles – that is, the scheduling, duration and frequency of training periods in hot and humid environments.
+In order to be able to perform at the highest possible levels at the 2020 Olympic Games in Tokyo, potential athletes will have to incorporate the heat factor into their pre-Olympics training cycles – that is, the systematic scheduling of hot and humid environments into their training cycles.
 Furthermore, personalised, time-dependent acclimatization progression will need to be assessed at least one year prior to the Olympics, while taking into account the differing physical requirements of the sports.

 To be clear, adequate heat acclimatization procedures are crucial to improving the neuromuscular and metabolic capability of non-acclimatized athletes when performing under hot and humid conditions.
-In this way, the individual heat tolerance levels can be increased and the risk of weakening sporting performance can be minimized thanks to the higher efficiency of heat-regulating mechanisms of the body.
+In this way, the individual heat tolerance levels can be increased and the risk of sporting under-performance can be minimized thanks to higher efficiency of heat-regulating mechanisms of the body.

 Surprisingly, however, among top athletes the implementation of heat acclimatization protocols is not as common as one would expect.
-According to a survey by Périard and his colleagues only 15% of professional track and field athletes participating at the recent 2015 World Athletics Championships in Beijing appeared to have executed heat-acclimatization training regimes in their preparation cycles in the lead to the championship (again, the heat and humidity levels at the upcoming 2020 Tokyo Olympics are expected to be significantly higher than in Beijing).
-Given that the large majority of all competing athletes at the World Athletics Championships in Beijing represented countries that are not located in subtropical/tropical climate zones, the high proportion of non-heat-acclimatized competitors (85% of all surveyed athletes) appears rather baffling for this professional sport.
+According to a survey by Périard and his colleagues only 15% of professional track and field athletes participating at the 2015 World Athletics Championships in Beijing appeared to have incorporated heat-acclimatization training regimes into their preparation cycles in the lead to the championship (again, the heat and humidity levels at the upcoming 2020 Tokyo Olympics are expected to be significantly higher than in Beijing).
+Given that the large majority of all competing athletes at the World Athletics Championships in Beijing represented countries that are not located in subtropical/tropical climate zones, this high proportion of non-heat-acclimatized competitors (85% of all surveyed athletes) appears rather baffling for this professional sport.

 Tokyo’s heat factor will most likely take a toll on athletes competing in outdoor events.